ttoh/blog-v1/source/about/index.markdown

 ---
 layout: page
-title: "about"
+title: "About"
 date: 2011-12-13 23:55
 comments: false
-sharing: true
+sharing: false
-footer: true
+footer: false
 ---

 My name is Tai Toh.
 Professionally, I work as a User Experience Architect in Toronto, Canada.
 My current employer is [kobo](http://kobo.com/ "Get your eBooks here") where I work as the Director of User Experience.
 I get to do a lot of amazing stuff and I have an absolutely first-class team there.